-When an employee gets injured on the job, he or she may assume Michigan’s workers’ compensation system will take care of it.
-However, the process is often more time-consuming and complicated than many injured workers expect.
+When an employee gets injured on the job, he or she may assume Michigan’s workers’ compensation benefits will take care of them.
+However, the workers’ compensation process is often more time-consuming and complicated than many injured workers expect.

 Todd Trucks did a great job and was a good friend to me throughout my worker’s compensation claim….